ButterCMS/gatsby-source-buttercms/README.md

 # ButterCMS Gatsby Source Plugin

 Source plugin for pulling blog posts, authors, categories, tags, and content fields into [Gatsby](https://www.gatsbyjs.org/) from [ButterCMS](https://buttercms.com/).

+*This version (3.0.0) is designed to work with Gatsby 5.0 and above, which only supports node 18 and above.
+If you want to use our plugin with Gatsby 4, you can use v2.2.6 of this package.*

 ## Install

-`npm install --save gatsby-source-buttercms`
+`npm install` to install this repo as a standalone, or `npm install --save gatsby-source-buttercms` to install the gatsy-source-buttercms package into your current gatsby project.

-## Usage
+## Configuration

 Add to your `gatsby-config.js`.